 Bears are no different.
 Shoot a bear that had been eating acorns or blueberries or manzanita and you’ll find that its fat will be as white as snow and virtually indistinguishable from the finest pork lard you can buy or make.
 Shoot a bear that had been gorging itself on dead salmon and you’ll get weird orangey-yellow fat that stinks like low tide in August.

 In the last days of 2012 Holly shot a black bear that we guess had been eating lots of manzanita berries and other wholesome things, because a) the bear was hugely fat and b) that fat was sublime.
-I rendered out more than a gallon (my friend David Draper over at Field & Stream has written a great tutorial on rendering bear fat), froze most of it and have been using the bear lard ever since.
+I rendered out more than a gallon, froze most of it and have been using the bear lard ever since.

 If you read enough American literature, especially frontier literature, you will come across references to bear grease.
 It has been a uniquely North American substance that has indeed been used for cooking, waterproofing (I waterproof my boots with bear fat), greasing machinery, slicking back hair, lighting lamps and who-knows-what-else.
 But the most breathless prose has always been reserved for bear fat in pastry.